sabbir-rupom/akaash-rest-api/usage_guide/query_builder_class.rst

 - **find()**

-  find function accepts upto three parameters
+  - find function accepts upto three parameters

     1. Table row ID, which is the primary key

        [*Note*] This function can only be used if the primary key of that table denoted as `id`

        function will throw database error if ID is not passed as argument

+    2. Database connection object [ Instance of PDO (optional) ]